oamg/leapp/docs/source/actor-rhel7-to-rhel8.md

 Under “tests” folder, an actor can have Python files containing tests that will be executed using PyTest.
 Leapp provide tests utilities to simulate actor consuming and checking actor production.
 Please, refer to detailed Leapp documentation about how to write tests.

-For further information read: [Writing tests for actors](unit-testing.html)
+For further information read: [Writing tests for actors](unit-testing).

 ### How to use libraries or data files in my new actor?